 While Google selects site names algorithmically, Squarespace site owners have a few easy ways to provide input.
 When setting your Site Title, follow Google’s guidance to help Google understand what name best represents your brand:

-• Structured data.
-The Site Title field is used to automatically update the necessary schema markup on Squarespace with your preferred business name.
-This gives Google direct input on what you’d like the website’s name to be.
+Structured data.
+The business name you put in your Site Title field automatically updates the necessary schema markup on Squarespace.
+This gives Google direct input on your preferred business name.
 Squarespace also uses the site title for the open graph tag og:site_name.

 In our experience, proper site structure, strategic internal linking, and clear off-page signals are always important.